Article V: Student Conduct Policies and Procedures

-- Any member of the University community may file charges against any student for alleged violations of Student Code.
-A charge shall be prepared in writing and directed to the Director of Student Conduct who is responsible for the administration of the University Judicial system.
-Any charge should be submitted as soon as possible after the event takes place.
+- Any member of the University community may file charges against any student for alleged violations of the Student Code.
+A charge shall be prepared in writing and sent to the Director of Student Conduct who is responsible for the administration of the Student Conduct system.
+Absent extraordinary circumstances, the written complaint must be filed within one year.

 - At this initial meeting, the accused student(s) shall be presented with a description of hearing types.
-There are three hearing types: Responsible Plea, Administrative Hearing (with Resident Director or Director of Student Conduct) or University Judicial Board Hearing.
-The accused student may request, or the Director of Student Conduct and/ or Resident Director may require, that the allegation be resolved through an Administrative Hearing or through a University Judicial Board Hearing.
-The Director of Student Conduct and/or Resident Director shall consider the preference of the accused student, the nature of the allegations, and hearing board members availability.
+There are three hearing types: Responsible Plea, Administrative Hearing (with Resident Director, Student Conduct Officer or Director of Student Conduct) or University Student Conduct Board.
+The accused student may request, or the Director of Student Conduct and/ or Resident Director/Student Conduct Officer may require, that the allegation be resolved through an Administrative Hearing or through a University Student Conduct Board.
+The Director of Student Conduct and/or Resident Director/Student Conduct Officer shall consider the preference of the accused student, the nature of the allegations, and student conduct board members availability.

-- Responsible Plea: The student accepts responsibility for his/her actions and agrees to the sanction given by either the Director of Student Conduct or Resident Director.
+- Responsible Plea: The student accepts responsibility for his/her actions and agrees to the sanction given by the Director of Student Conduct or Resident Director/Student Conduct Officer.
 There is no appeal with this option.

-- Administrative Hearing: An Administrative Hearing is held either with the Director of Student Conduct or Resident Director.
+- Administrative Hearing: An Administrative Hearing is held either with the Director of Student Conduct or Resident Director/Student Conduct Officer.
 Information is provided by a complainant, accused student, and any witnesses.
-In an Administrative Hearing, the accused student retains all rights contained in 5a through 5j.
+In an Administrative Hearing, the accused student retains all rights contained in 4a through 4j.

-- University Judicial Board Hearing: A University Judicial Board Hearing shall normally be convened no more than fifteen school days from the initial meeting with the Director of Student Conduct.
-The University Judicial Board may be composed of one at-large student and two faculty and/or University officials or two at-large student members and three faculty and/or University officials.
+- University Student Conduct Board: A University Student Conduct Board shall normally be convened no more than fifteen school days from the initial meeting with the Director of Student Conduct.
+The University Student Conduct Board may be composed of one at-large student and two faculty and/or administrative staff members.
 The Director of Student Conduct shall act as a convener for such a Hearing Body, but shall have no vote in the Board’s determination.
 A majority vote is necessary to find a student in violation of any charge, and each charge must be voted upon separately.